commercetools/merchant-center-application-kit/packages/application-shell/src/test-utils/README.md

 [`react-testing-library`](https://github.com/kentcdodds/react-testing-library) allows you to interact with the component using the DOM.
 It is a great testing library due to its philosophy of testing from a user-perspective, instead of testing the implementation.
 The assertions are written against the produced DOM, and the component-under-test is interacted with using DOM events.

-The `render` method exposed by `react-testing-library` is used to render your component and returns a bunch of getters to query the DOM produced by the component-under-test. `ApplicationShell`s `test-utils` export an enhanced `render` method which adds more context to the component-under-test, so that it can be rendered as-if it was rendered by `ApplicationShell` itself.
+The `render` method exposed by `react-testing-library` is used to render your component and returns a bunch of getters to query the DOM produced by the component-under-test. `ApplicationShell`s `test-utils` export an enhanced `renderApp` method which adds more context to the component-under-test, so that it can be rendered as-if it was rendered by `ApplicationShell` itself.

+> All exports of `react-testing-library` are re-exported from `test-utils`.

 ## `test-utils`